 The City of Dallas’s first community court, the South Dallas Community Court, is located at the Martin Luther King, Jr. Community Center in South Dallas.
 The South Dallas Community Court serves as a National Mentor Court for community courts across the world.
 Located in Building A, Suite #141.
-Contact: Dianne Gibson (214) 670-7129.
+Contact: (214) 670-7129.

-WIC’s mission is to safeguard the health of low-income women, infants, and children up to age 5 who are at nutrition risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to health care.
+WIC Program (Women, Infants, and Children)WIC’s mission is to safeguard the health of low-income women, infants, and children up to age 5 who are at nutrition risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to health care.
 Located in Building B. Contact: (214) 670-7200.

 Free Legal Aid Services

-The Dallas Volunteer Attorney Program (DVAP) provides free legal aid services every 1st, 2nd, and 4th Tuesday of the month.
-Registration begins at 4:00 p.m. in Building A. The first 45 people in line will have an opportunity to consult with a legal representative.
-For additional information, contact 214-748-1234, ext.
+The Dallas Volunteer Attorney Program (DVAP) provides free legal aid services to the community.
+For information, please contact 214-748-1234, ext.
 2200.

 FreshStart Employment Screening